issam-seghir/Kasper-Agency/README.md

   <p align="center">
-This is Template-2 from the series of templates inspired by Elzero Webschool's frontend course.
+This is Template-2 from the series of templates inspired by Elzero Webschool frontend course.

 Although I followed the structure of Elzero Template 2, I added my own distinctive touch and design elements such as the logo, colors, and animations.